mnit-rtmc/iris/docs/controllers.md

 * Web-based devices may require HTTP Basic Authentication.
 For these types of devices, the password field should contain both the user name and password, separated by a colon (`user:password`).
+* For [Central Park], this is a token which is sent in the `x-access-token` HTTP header.
 * For [CBW], the user name portion must be `none`.
 HTTP Basic Authentication can be enabled on the setup page of the [CBW] device (setup.html).
 * [SierraGX] modems can be configured to require authentiation.
 In this case,